lfils658/JDip/README.md

 JDip is an online web portal for your needs.

 ## ABOUT
 My uncle, John DiPlacido, made a web portal for our family.
-Originally called ".: John's Home Page :.", it had many web portal features: a new feed, chatroom, guestbook, ect.
+Originally called ".: John's Home Page :.", it had many web portal features: a news feed, chatroom, guestbook, ect.
 Unfortunately, Uncle Johnny passed a few years back.
 I decided to remake it in his name, and titled it "The J".
 Here I am sharing some original snippets of the source code (retrieved from the Internet Archive, located in the [`old`](https://github.com/lfils658/JDip/tree/old) branch), as well as my new code. in the [`main`](https://github.com/lfils658/JDip/tree/main) branch.

 ## IMPORTANT
 Some portions of the original code have been exempted from the repository because it contained confedential information.